 Has your club achieved a quality standard such as Clubmark?
 If not contact your National Governing Body.

 All coaches should hold a current recognised National Governing Body qualification in the appropriate sport.

 It’s recommended that coaches have attended safeguarding and child protection training.
-If coaches are working in schools it’s recommended that they have attended Adults Other Than Teachers (AOTTs) training.

 All coaches and club personnel who have direct contact with children, young people and young people should have been appropriately screened.
 This should include:

 Coaches should have up-to-date and appropriate insurance cover for the activity they are delivering

 The ratio of coaches to participants varies from sport to sport and should be based on: